rbisdorff/Digraph3/docSphinx/tutorial.rst

  '11', '12', '13', '14', '15', '16', '17', '18', '19', '20']
 number of solutions:  1
 execution time: 1.47640 sec.  # <<== !!!
+>>> 2**20
+1048576

 Now, there exist more efficient specialized algorithms for directly enumerating MISs and dominant or absorbent kernels contained in specific digraph models without visiting all independent choices (see [BIS-2006b]_).
 Alain Hertz provided kindly such a MISs enumeration algorithm for the Digraph3 project (see :py:func:`digraphs.Digraph.showMIS_AH`).
-When the number of independent choices is big compared to the actual number of MISs, like in very sparse or empty digraphs, the performance difference may be dramatic.
+When the number of independent choices is big compared to the actual number of MISs, like in very sparse or empty digraphs, the performance difference may be dramatic (see Line 7 above and Line 15 below).

 >>> e.showMIS_AH()  # by visiting only maximal independent choices
 *-----------------------------------*